Jump To Section

 Staying on vents, they can also get blocked by clothing such as scarves and hats.
 So make sure you keep you clothing a couple of inches away from the vents.
 No point clearing them only to block them again with your scarf!

 Goggles already fogged up?
-Here’s how to defog ski goggles.
+Here’s how to defog your ski goggles in 3 simple steps.

 A good anti-fog spray will defog your ski goggles in seconds.
 It’s the easiest way to get rid of unwanted mist quick.
 We like this one.